Atrush Field: Chiya Khere-20 (CK-20) Well

 completed over the Upper Jurassic in April 2023.

 Chiya Khere-21 (CK-20) Well

 The CK-21 infill well is scheduled to be spudded in the fourth quarter of 2025, with production anticipated to begin in the first quarter of 2026 to fully leverage the increased facility capacity.
+The CK-21 well was completed successfully and achieved initial production rates of roughly 6.0 Mbopd.

+Chiya Khere-22 (CK-22) Well

+No mention of CK-22 has ever been publicly announced.

+Chiya Khere-23 (CK-23 Well

+No mention of CK-23 has ever been publicly announced.

+Chiya Khere-24 (CK-24) Well

+No mention of CK-24 has ever been publicly announced.

+Chiya Khere-25 (CK-25) Well

+CK-25 was successfully drilled to the target reservoir but was subsequently suspended after the production casing was cemented due to prevailing security concerns.

 Future wells

 Drill and complete additional production wells.
 One of the wells is to be drilled from the Chamanke-A pad several hundred meters to the west of AT-1.
 The other to be drilled from Chamanke-G pad landing south east of AT-1 and south west of CK-5.The well from Chamanke-A indicated that plans to build Chamanke-D pad to the west of Chamanke-A have been scrapped.
 This is reportedly due to the inability of the TAQA land negotiation team to secure the property and the incompetence of the facilities construction team to build a pad before 2024.
 There was speculation that these wells will not be drilled in 2021 or 2022 as TAQA reportedly dismissed their operations geologist, whose presence would be mandatory during drilling.
 This speculation proved to be false with the drilling of 2 wells in 2022.
 In fact Atrush capital expenditures for 2022 planned at $116 million ($32 million net to ShaMaran).
 This capital program includes drilling and completing three development wells, including one water injection well.